rejinnepal/The-Amazing-Sudoku/README.md

 7. What to input inside the boxes?
 --> Since THE AMAZING GAME is a number game, every input should be a number from 1 to 9, 0 excluded.
 No any alphabet or character is allowed in the box.

+8. How can I start the game?
+--> To start the game, firstly, go to the main.py file.
+When you are in the main.py file, run that file.
+This will load the game, and you can see a new The Amazing Sudoku game window.

 8. How can I get a sample Sudoku solution?
 Or how can I know if any game is correct or not without clicking on "Check My Game"?
 --> For your ease, a sample game is provided below.